sukhjinder-kumar/blog/_posts/2023-09-13-Equation of Envelop for Projectile Motion.md

 as starting and final position is same, and $u$ is $v\sin\theta$.

 $$
     R = \frac{v^2 \sin 2\theta}{g}
 $$

-Clearly $\sin$ is maximum at $90\degree$, giving $\theta = 45 \degree$
+Clearly $\sin$ is maximum at $90^{\circ}$, giving $\theta = 45^{\circ}$

 ## 2. Main Course

 Now we alter the problem slightly.
 Instead of a level surface we launch the ball from a cliff.
 What is angle that corresponds to maximum range for a projectile when you throw the object (with velocity $v$) from a cliff ($h$ height from surface)?

-Before going any further let me comment on one certainity, it will be $\to 0\degree$!
+Before going any further let me comment on one certainity, it will be $\to 0^{\circ}$!
 Why you may ask.
-The idea is horizontal throw ($\theta = 0\degree$) has the most horizontal velocity.
+The idea is horizontal throw ($\theta = 0\degree^{circ}$) has the most horizontal velocity.
 The only reason why it doesn't correspond to max range is due to time of flight.
 However when you introduce a cliff, every throw gets some time in the downfall.
 Let us for sake of all non-zero angle throws, say downfall time from cliff to ground is same.
-This is wrong as all other throws (except $0\degree$) have some non-zero downward velocity, but let us be generous to them.
+This is wrong as all other throws (except
+$0\degree$) have some non-zero downward velocity, but let us be generous to them.
 Apart from this is constant time, all other also enjoys time taken during the parabolic arc above the cliff.
 Let us say all takes time corresponding to $90\degree$, i.e maximum time of flight.
 The idea is even in best case total time, the ratio of time of parabolic arc above cliff and time in downhill tends to 0!
 The reasoning being former is constant (function of velocity) whereas later increases with height of cliff.
 Now when we compute range, it will be $v_x \times$ TotalTime.
 Total time is something very large + something constant (and hence small).
 Multiplied by $v_x$ yeilds

 $$
 \begin{align*}
 	R(h) & = v_x \times (t_{parabolic \ arc} \ + \ t_{downhill}) &\\